house is occupied. I ask you to go and never come back."

 a tightrope of political opinion to walk if they are to

-avoid heated censure from either side of the debate and
+avoid heated censure from one or both sides of the debate and

 be dismissed by either one as propagandist.
 Part